-As a child’s private duty nurse, she becomes their teacher aid and their friend.
+As a child’s private duty nurse, Bissen says that she becomes their teacher, their aid, and their friend.
 She writes down homework assignments and helps them with that work.

 “We are their support system.
 I love to be able to connect with them beyond their medical needs.
 I can tell what their personality is saying each and every day.
 I feel those emotions with them.”

 Bissen also sees the children’s families at least once or twice a day.
 They do talk about the child, but a private duty nurse also finds out what is going on in their lives.

 Maintaining professional boundaries is important.
 But it can be a struggle because so much time is spent with the patient and family.
 They invite the nurses to birthday parties, holiday celebrations and more because they become a part of the family.